Beloved Geyserville mail carrier loses her house in Kincade fire

 The Kincade fire ran roughshod twice through parts of the Alexander Valley, destroying dozens of homes of people Laos has come to know in the 17 years she’s been delivering mail for the U.S. Postal Service here.

 Laos drives about 80 miles a day making nearly 500 deliveries from Lake Sonoma to the eastern slopes of the Mayacamas Mountains she used to see from the windows of the little red farmhouse on Geysers Road she and her husband called home.

 Before the fire, Laos knew she had one hour and 10 minutes left in her workday when she arrived at her own mailbox.
-Her husband Justo Laos often came outside to meet her with a snack and a cold drink.
+Her husband, Justo Laos, often came outside to meet her with a snack and a cold drink.

 “It’s the hardest part, driving by my house,” Laos said.

-Tuesday afternoon, she idled briefly on the narrow shoulder across from her burned home site.
+On Tuesday afternoon, she idled briefly on the narrow shoulder across from her burned home site.
 She glanced at the twisted, blackened metal of appliances and other indistinguishable parts on a bed of ashes.
 Her bucolic neighborhood was transformed by the smell of burned buildings and the cacophonous mix of bulldozers, chainsaws and bellowing cattle.